off-border/workflow-assist/README.md

 ### Installation

-1. create your workflow directore (e.g. ~/tasks)
+1. create your workflow directory (e.g. ~/tasks)
 2. create .workflow.config.js in the workflow dir
-3. put this code in the config file and change settings as you needed
+3. put the following code in the config file and change settings as you needed

 ```js
 module.exports = {